Dialogue-adaptive Language Model Pre-training From Quality Estimation: Experiments

 \subsection{Ablation Study}

-As mentioned in Section \ref{sec:score_nidf}, we score positive examples in our in-domain dialogue corpus with a \textit{Token Specificity} coefficient.
-To evaluate the contributions of this factor, we conduct an ablation study by removing it from our method and re-run all the downstream DrNLP tasks except FED.
-Specifically, an example \textit{e} is scored as follows:
+As mentioned in Section \ref{sec:score_nidf}, we do \textit{specificity}-oriented automatic rescoring on positive samples in our dialogue corpus.
+To evaluate its contributions, we conduct an ablation study by removing it from our method and re-run the tasks.
+Specifically, a sample \textit{s} is scored as follows:

-The results are shown in Table \ref{tb:abs_nidf}.
-Since the weakened scoring strategy still takes some qualities such as \textit{Coherence} and \textit{Fluency} into account, it makes models to boost ELECTRA on various DrNLP tasks.
-However, without \textit{Token Specificity} which indicates the \textit{Specificity} and \textit{Diversity} of a dialogue example, ELECTRA pre-trained with DAPO becomes less powerful compared with the full model.
-It also holds intuitively because the complete DAPO leverages more significant qualities of dialogues simultaneously to pre-train.
+The results are shown in Table 5 .
+Since the weakened scoring strategy still measures \textit{coherence}, it surpasses the ELECTRA baseline.
+However, without \textit{token-specificity} which indicates whether a dialogue sample is \textit{Specific} and \textit{Informative}, the model becomes less powerful compared with the complete one.
+It also holds intuitively because the complete DAPO leverages more significant qualities of dialogues simultaneously in pre-training.

-\subsection{The influence of \textit{n} in \textit{n}-NIDF}
+\subsection{The influence of \textit{N} in \textit{N}-NIDF}

-Results in Section \ref{sec:wo_nidf} show the importance of \textit{Token Specificity} in DAPO, thus it is reasonable to investigate the influence of \textit{n} when calculating \textit{n}-NIDF.
-We further score the examples in our in-domain dialogue corpus with 1 and 2-NIDF as the \textit{Token Specificity} coefficient, while keeping all the other steps the same, including task-specific pre-training and fine-tuning.
-Experiments are conducted on all downstream tasks except FED.
-The results are shown in Table \ref{tb:123_nidf}.
-There is no obvious difference between ELECTRA-DAPO with different \textit{Token Specificity} on DREAM and MuTual datasets, while ELECTRA-DAPO with 1-NIDF as \textit{Token Specificity} is clearly weaker than the ones with 2-NIDF and 3-NIDF on DailyDialog and PERASONA-CHAT.
-We further explore the distribution of \textit{n}-NIDF scores.
-Figure \ref{fig:dis_NIDF} shows the results.
-It is clear that the distribution of the 1-NIDF score is more concentrated than the one of the 2 and 3-NIDF scores, which leads to a weaker separating capacity of it.
+Results in Section \ref{sec:wo_nidf} show the importance of \textit{specificity}-oriented automatic rescoring in DAPO, thus it is reasonable to investigate the influence of \textit{N} when calculating \textit{N}-NIDF.
+We re-run the experiments by using 2-NIDF and 1-NIDF as the \textit{token-specificity} coefficient.
+The results are also shown in Table 5 , indicating that DAPO with larger $N$ in $N$-NIDF tends to have a better performance.
+We further explore the distribution of \textit{N}-NIDF scores in our corpus.
+Figure \ref{fig:dis_NIDF} shows clearly that the distribution of the 1-NIDF score is more concentrated than those for 2 and 3-NIDF scores, which makes it harder for the model to learn how to distinguish different dialogue samples.
 This may be a potential explanation for the above observation.
-It is also found that all the \textit{n}-NIDF scores generally consistent with the normal distribution.
+It is also found that 1- to 4-NIDF scores generally follow a normal distribution.
 To some extent, we believe this reflects the general pattern of human dialogues.
+The distribution of the 4- and 5-NIDF are similar to 3-NIDF, except that the distribution of 5-NIDF has two peaks.
+We try $N$=3,4,5 on the zero-shot QE tasks, and the results are shown in Table 6 .
+We can clearly see that for $N\ge3$, the performance remains virtually unchanged, so using $N=3$ is quite suitable.